retaildevcrews/ngsa-app/k6/README.md

+# TODO: describe goal of this lab/demo
+# Move it under k6 labs repo instead?
 # What is k6?

 Grafana k6 is an open-source load testing tool that makes performance testing easy and productive for engineering teams. k6 is free, developer-centric, and extensible.